nginx-architects/agility2022-apigw-nic/modules/module1/readme.md

 The NGINX Ingress Controller (NIC) is deployed into the nginx-ingress namespace.
 A couple of things to note in the deployment spec:

-1. spec.template.spec.containers.image references the pre-built private container registry that you can use in both a Trial of the NIC or as a paying subscriber.
+1. `spec.template.spec.containers.image` references the pre-built private container registry that you can use in both a trial of the NIC or as a paying subscriber.
 You can also build your own container if needed.
 ![Deployment Image](media/deploy-image.png)

-2. spec.template.spec.containers.args contain a number of optional command line arguments that can be used to enable features or control other properties of the NIC.
+2. `spec.template.spec.containers.args` contain a number of optional command line arguments that can be used to enable features or control other properties of the NIC.
 ![Command Line Args](media/deploy-cmd-args.png)